Syria says Paris attack underlines threat of radical Islamism

 "In the Syrian view, what happened (in Paris) ... will support the view that says we must partner with the Syrian government," said Salem Zahran, a Lebanese political analyst close to the Syrian government and its Lebanese ally Hezbollah.

-The Syrian government's non-jihadist opponents say it has focussed its firepower against them instead of Islamic State, giving the radicals room to expand.
+The Syrian government's non-jihadist opponents say it has focused its firepower against them instead of Islamic State, giving the radicals room to expand.

 "The events and threats that have targeted more than one European city confirm the short-sightedness of European policies and their responsibility for these events and the blood that has flown in Syria," said the Syrian statement, attributed to a foreign ministry official.